Factor-Based Funds: What Are They, and Should You Invest in Them?

 A quality index consists of stocks selected on quality score, calculated based on high return on equity (ROE), low gearing (debt equity (D/E) ratio) and profit growth (average change in EPS).

 The strategy involves adding companies that have shown consistent quality earnings growth with low earnings volatility, and have lower financial leverage.
-Such companies tend to outperform in a down business cycle, a falling stock market or a bear market.
+Such companies are often part of factor index funds and factor investing mutual funds, as they tend to outperform during a down business cycle, a falling stock market, or a bear market.

 Some of the quality indices include the following.